-The unearned revenue balance at December 31, 2022 increased to \$3.0 million from \$1.7 million at December 31, 2021.
+The unearned revenue balance at December 31, 2023 decreased to \$2.6 million from \$3.0 million at December 31, 2022.
 This balance consists of payments received from customers for contracts that are in progress and have not yet fulfilled the necessary revenue recognition criteria.
-At December 31, 2022 and 2021, 91% and 89% of the total balance, respectively, is related to software and solutions license revenue, in which the license fee is paid upfront for the term of the license.
-The balance relates to the collection of milestone billings on acquisition services contracts.
+The decline in deferred revenue reflects the volatility and timing of payments of higher quality revenue as a growing proportion of accounts transition to multi-year contracts, where the Company has been successful negotiating higher pricing and extended duration.
+At December 31, 2023, 91% of the total balance is related to software and solutions license revenue (91% at December 31, 2022), in which the license fee is paid upfront for the term of the license.
+The balance relates to the collection of milestone billings on acquisition services contracts and data licenses.